marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 - There are no (or very few) interactive materials such as short videos.
 - It is not possible to download contents as a pdf file or print the document directly from the page in a printer-friendlt format.
 #### Structure
 - In some cases the homepage needs to be scrolled a lot to see what is at the end (it concerns mostly Jira documentation).
-It would be recommended to make the contents more consise so that they were shown without the need to scroll the page (e.g. by presenting them in the form of links or icons or divide them into smaller sections).
+It would be recommended to make the contents more concise so that they were shown without the need to scroll the page (e.g. by presenting them in the form of links or icons or divide them into smaller sections).
 Some more intro pages are recommended.
 - Subpages also require scrolling ([example](https://support.atlassian.com/jira-software-cloud/docs/advanced-search-reference-jql-fields/)).
 Even though they contain clickable table of contents, it is displayed on the right below references and is not easy to spot.
 Whereas it should be found in a more visible place.

 #### Interface